kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 ![44K one-star ratings!][bkk-rating]

-Furthermore, probably real hackers were also enraged so they supposedly made the [website of the BKK][bkk-website] unavailable for an extensive period of time by continuous (D)DOS attacks.
+Furthermore, probably real hackers were also enraged so they supposedly made the [website of the BKK][bkk-website] unavailable for an extensive period of time by continuous (D)DoS attacks.
 In the meanwhile, people started to create memes from the incident thus further mocking and shaming these companies.
-You can find [one][bkk-meme1-facebook] below (which is not even the funniest):
+You can find [a classic one][bkk-meme1-facebook]
+below:

 !["Fucking hackers!"][bkk-meme1]

-My personal favourite is [this one][bkk-meme2-facebook]:
+But my personal favourite is [this one][bkk-meme2-facebook]:

 ![Grade "F" for the marketing division of BKK"!][bkk-meme2]

 The text on the top says:

-> - Mr. Teacher, I didn't study, please give me a grade "F"!
+> - Mr. Teacher, I didn't study, please give me grade "F"!
 > - Will be 17 000 pieces of it enough?

 Background: the worst grade one can receive in Hungary is "1", while the best one is "5".